vikramsvdd/SDLC_Team5_Schrodinger-sCats/1.Requirements/README.md

 ## When
 *   User can use at any time for enhancing conceptual knowledge.
 ## Where
 *   This is a calculator interface for signals, mostly it can be used by educational institutions.
-This Project can be used by the users at anywhere with a computer having windows or linux Operating system.
+This Project can be used by the users anywhere with a computer having windows or linux Operating system.
 ## How
 *   By selecting the suitable feature & providing the appropriate inputs to obtain the result.The user will be getting the result ouptut on the display without having knowledge on C or any other programming.